txt/se20/docs/l06ethics.md

 It is ethical to improve the profits of your company since that money becomes wages which becomes groceries which becomes dinner so everyone and their kids can sleep better at night.

-It is also ethical to change the design of AI software in order to ensure that (say) the software is not unduly discriminatory towards a particular social group (e.g. some groups characterized by age, race, or gender).
+It is also ethical to change the design of  software in order to ensure that (say) the software is not unduly discriminatory towards a particular social group (e.g. some groups characterized by age, race, or gender).

 <img src="../etc/img/dilema.png">